 The GA1000 and WA2000 interact with your BASIC/C-programmable devices through an SPI interface.
 The SPI interface has four signals: chip select (CS), clock (CLK), data in (DI), and data out (DO).
 On the EM500 and EM510, DI and DO are combined together (this saves one GPIO line on a module that has very few of them).
 Another line is saved by producing a reset signal from the combination of two other interface lines.
 Connecting GA1000 and WA2000 shows related schematic diagrams (the EM500 cannot work with the WA2000).

-All Tibbo devices except the EM500 allow remapping of SPI lines.
+All Tibbo devices except the EM500 allow the remapping of SPI lines.
 That is, any four GPIO lines of your device can be chosen to control the GA1000 or WA2000.
 Wln.csmap, wln.clkmap, wln.dimap, and wln.domap properties exist for the purpose.
 There is no remapping on the EM500 and manipulating these properties makes no difference for it.